gabischlegel/bikesharing/README.md

 # bikesharing
 Module 14
+This project is an in-depth analysis about the bike sharing program in New York.
+This project was done to show if bike sharing could be used in Des Moines using data visualization tools.

 ## Project Overview
 This project is an in-depth analysis about the bike sharing program in New York.
 This project was done to show if bike sharing could be used in Des Moines using data visualization tools.